A guiding support for processing grief…

 I chose the latter, my daily embodiment practice allows me to feel my emotions while also having my life.

 Somatic movement therapy connects your body and brain.
 It is an experience of feeling alive, aware, present, and whole.
 It is gentle, powerful, grounding, and healing.
+It is the ground of being from where you can experience grief without the overwhelm.

 I like to think of our body as an eco system within us. when we engage the subtlety of how the whole and the parts of this system need to express we give ourselves energy, resilience, unexpected power, possibility and courage we may not have know we have.